 Even though 1/3rd of the US fears snakes, that number is exacerbated by those that fear them only a little.
-It's the severe fear that requires treatment.
-Make sure you take my anxiety test to learn more.
+It's a severe fear that requires treatment.

-The American Psychiatric Association’s most recent Diagnostic and Statistical Manual of Mental Disorders defines a phobia as having the following symptoms, paraphrased here and explained in terms of the fear of snakes.
+The American Psychiatric Association’s most recent Diagnostic and Statistical Manual of Mental Disorders defines a phobia as having the following symptoms, paraphrased here and explained regarding the fear of snakes.

 - Immediate Anxiety Response The appearance or anticipation of a snake’s presence will instantly cause a state of anxiety in most cases.
 Panic attacks may ensue in either many or all cases.